Federal and State Employment Taxes – Bulk Transmissions FAQs

 If suspended, the participant will be notified of the requirements for reinstatement into the program.

 Refer to the current issue of the California Employer’s Guide (DE 44) (PDF) for due dates and settlement dates for the DE 9, DE 9C, and DE 88 payments.

 If you have selected to pay DE 88 payments by FSET and have an ACH debit block on your bank account, you must inform your bank of our Company Identification number to avoid your tax payment being rejected.
 The Company Identification number is a 10-digit number used to identify an originator of the transaction.

 The FTP is only used for sending and retrieving files.
 Web Services can return acknowledgements and errors and allows us to interact with our transmitters.
 This allows transmitters to correct their returns in many cases without manual intervention.

-A bulk transmitter can use the FSET schema Version 4.3 for Data Exchange to request employers’ rates and/or payroll tax account numbers electronically.
-For more information, refer to the Federal/State Employment Taxes (FSET) Implementation Guide (DE 545) (PDF).
+A bulk transmitter can use the FSET schema Version 4.3 for Data Exchange to request employers’ rates or payroll tax account numbers electronically.